 Elaine has this way of making people feel comfortable and calm, which isn’t easy for a lot of people when it comes to money!
 Both Elaine and Peter are wonderful listeners, and they always make you feel like they are there for you, and willing to spend as much time as you need.
 They go out of their way to make clients feel secure, comfortable and good about their portfolios.
 Over the past few years, I have referred many clients to Elaine and Peter, and they’ve gotten wonderful reviews.

-4. Jason Price, co-Founder, Affiliates in Counseling
+3. Jason Price, co-Founder, Affiliates in Counseling (Chicago and the suburbs)

 I’m pretty sure Jason Price was my first advertiser.
 It’s been at least 6 years.
 I don’t even remember how I met Jason, but I will say this.
 With his wisdom, his caring, compassionate demeanor, and his passion for emotional wellness, Jason has helped build a practice that is so well respected in the Chicagoland area.